|

 DAY-STAR THEATRE ARE

-Duffy Marshall who, many years ago, has appeared on TV in Watching, Coronation Street, Medics, Children's Ward and Brookside. is the writer of all our plays, songs and music.
-He is also one half of The Duffey Boys (yes with an āeā) a singer/songwriting duo and one quarter of Hollow Floor a new band who refuse to be pigoen holed musicaly or any other way for that matter.
-Duffy is an equity stage name (mum's maiden name).
-His real name is Pete.
-He also gets to drive the tractor sometimes.
+Duffy Marshall who, many years ago, has appeared on TV in Watching, Coronation Street, Medics, Children's Ward and Brookside. is the writer of all our plays, and some of the songs and music.
+Duffy is an equity stage name and apparently his real name is Pete.
+His latest project is co presenting the video music internet based programme, Fat Pigeon Live

 IN THE BEGINNING